-Even small shifts in gaseous levels in the body from the normal ranges can significantly affect energy production (ATP), enzyme, and cell function, leading to organ failure.
+While exercising, climbing mountains, or diving underwater, even small shifts in gaseous levels in the body can significantly affect ATP production (energy), enzyme function, and cell function, leading to organ failure.

 To prevent this, the respiratory system continuously detects and corrects imbalances in blood gases, pH, and other variables through homeostasis.

-These variables controlled by the respiratory system are tightly controlled by homeostasis.
+These variables, controlled by the respiratory system, are tightly regulated by homeostasis.

 How Does the Respiratory System Maintain Balance?

-The respiratory system relies on the following to control the system.
+The respiratory system relies on the following to function.

 - Sensors: To detect changes in gases like oxygen or carbon dioxide.